-The existing cantilevered deck is connected to the upland residence.
+The existing cantilevered decks are connected to the upland residence.
 Residential use is generally not consistent with the Public Trust Doctrine.
-However, the cantilevered deck extends no more than 5 feet over the Main Channel and does not substantially interfere with the public's right of navigation or access.
-Proposed rent for the cantilevered deck is calculated using a benchmark rate based on nearby upland land values to ensure the State receives appropriate compensation for use of sovereign land as the deck serves as an extension of the upland property's private backyard.
+However, the cantilevered decks extend no more than 5 feet over the Main Channel and do not substantially interfere with the public's right of navigation or access.
+Proposed rent for the cantilevered decks is calculated using a benchmark rate based on nearby upland land values to ensure the State receives appropriate compensation for use of sovereign land as the decks serve as an extension of the upland property's private backyard.